 The new New England Review Award for Emerging Writers builds on the strengths of two of Middlebury College’s literary institutions.
 Both New England Review (NER) and the Bread Loaf Writers’ Conference (BLWC) impact emerging writers’ lives and, in doing so, help sustain a vibrant literary culture.

 What it is:

-The NER Award for Emerging Writers will provide a full scholarship to the Bread Loaf Writers’ Conference for an emerging writer in any genre.
-This annual award, which will be bestowed upon a writer who offers an unusual and compelling new voice and who has been published by NER, will be chosen by the NER editorial staff and the BLWC director.
+The NER Award for Emerging Writers provides a full scholarship to the Bread Loaf Writers’ Conference for an emerging writer in any genre.
+This annual award, which is bestowed upon a writer who offers an unusual and compelling new voice and who has been published by NER, is selected by the NER editorial staff and the BLWC director.